famoser/pdf-generator/ARCHITECTURE.md

 - *Content* for the actual placed content; such as rectangles, image placements or text.
 - *Layout* for defining the layout of the content; such as blocks, flows, grids or tables.
-- *Resource* for resouces necessary to print the content, such as images or fonts.
+- *Resource* for resources necessary to print the content, such as images or fonts.
 - *LayoutEngine* which resolves the layout definition to something printable.

 The *LayoutEngine* itself is composed out of the following steps: